Supervised multiway factorization: Application to Facial Images

 For our application the images are first \emph{frontalized}, as described in \cite{hassner2015effective}.
 That is, the unconstrained images are rotated, scaled, and cropped so that all faces appear forward-facing and the image shows only the face.
 After this processing step, we expect the nose, mouth and other facial features to be in approximately the same location across the images.
 This step is important for linear factorization approaches such as PCA or SupCP, which assume the coordinates are consistent across the images.
 Some examples of the frontalized images are shown in Figure~\ref{fig:ExampFaces}.

 We work with a random sample of $4000$ frontalized images from unique individuals.
 Each image is $90 \times 90$ pixels, and each pixel gives the intensity for colors red, green and blue, resulting in a multiway array of dimensions $\XX: 4000 \times 90 \times 90 \times 3$.
 We center the array by subtracting the ``mean face" from each image, i.e., we center each pixel triplet ($x \times y \times$color) to have mean $0$ over the $4000$ samples.
 The attribute matrix $\Y: 4000 \times 72$ is measured on a continuous scale; for example, for the smiling attribute, higher values correspond to a more obvious smile and lower values correspond to no smile.
-We standardize $Y$ by subtracting the mean and dividing by the standard deviation for each row, hence converting each attribute to its z-scores.
+We standardize $\Y$ by subtracting the mean and dividing by the standard deviation for each row, hence converting each attribute to its z-scores.

 We assess the fit of the SupCP model with a training set of $100$ randomly sampled images.
 The mean log-likelihood for this training set and the mean log-likelihood for the remaining test images are shown for different ranks in Figure~\ref{facesCV}(a).
 The log-likelihood increases consistently for the training set, but the test log-likelihood peaks at a rank of $200$, suggesting that over-fitting decreases the generalizability of the estimates for higher ranks.
 For comparison, we also assess the SupSVD model on the vectorized images $\X^{(1)}: 4000 \times 24300$ in Figure~\ref{facesCV}(b).
 The SupSVD model does not perform as well, achieving a maximum mean log-likelihood of $-8.75 \times 10^4$, versus a maximum of $-7.55 \times 10^4$ for the SupCP model.
 Note that SupSVD requires many more parameters for each component, on the order of $90 \cdot 90 \cdot 3 = 24300$ parameters per component versus $90+90+3 = 183$ for SupCP.
 Thus, the SupSVD model is more prone to overfitting with a smaller number of components, which is inadequate to capture the complex covariance structure of the images and the covariate effects.
+A factorization using SupCP with no covariates has lower test log-likelihood for all ranks considered and achieves a maximum of $-7.60 \times 10^4$.

 We fit the SupCP model, with rank $200$, on the full set of $4000$ images.
 This job required a computing server with 64GB of RAM.
 We run the EM algorithm for $2000$ iterations, including a $500$ annealing burn-in, which took approximately $8$ hours.
 After $2000$ iterations the log-likelihood appears to converge, as shown in Figure~\ref{LikePlot}.
 The estimated parameters provide a data-driven generative model for faces with given covariates.
 In particular, given a feature vector $\mathbf{y}$ with scores for the $72$ describable attributes, the ``mean face" for the given attributes is